How to Get Cited by Claude AI in 2026 | BizAI

 What's the difference between Claude citations and Google SGE citations?

 Claude is more selective — it cites fewer sources per answer but tends to stick with highly authoritative ones.
 Google SGE often cites a broader range.
 But the underlying optimization (schema, E-E-A-T, citations) works for both.
-See our Generative AI Optimization vs Traditional SEO comparison.
+See our Generative Engine Optimization vs Traditional SEO comparison for a deeper dive.

 Conclusion

 If you want a complete system — including programmatic generation of GEO-optimized pages and autonomous AI qualification — check out how BizAI's dual-engine architecture prepares your entire site for AI citations.
-Our Generative Engine Optimization Guide walks you through the full strategy for dominating AI search in 2026.
+Our system deploys hundreds of interconnected pages with schema, citation links, and AI-driven lead capture.
+See our Generative Engine Optimization Guide for the full strategy.

 About the author